 - Go back into your Gmail account and click on the Gear icon in the top right-hand corner and then See all settings again.
 Scroll down to the Signature section under the General tab of the Settings.

 - Here, you’ll be able to see all your previously created signatures.
 Click the Pencil icon to change your signature name or edit the information in the text editor beside it.
-Please see the Signature Editing Options screenshot below.
+Please see the screenshot provided in point 3.

 - You can also remove unnecessary signatures.
 Click the signature you want to delete and use the Trash can icon.

-- Once you're happy with your signatures, click the Save Changes at the bottom of the page.
+- Once you're happy with your signatures, click Save Changes at the bottom of the page.

 How to set default signature in Gmail